Incidentally, the Titans plucked six players off the Senior Bowl roster in 2005.

 Spencer admits that he had the added benefit of working under Dave Wannstedt at Pitt, a former NFL head coach.
 Spencer and Wannstedt talk once or twice each day and the coach has his pupil well-prepared for the events.

-On Sunday, the fast-paced interviews begin in earnest to continue the scouting process with the Chargers scouting circle expected to arrive in the early afternoon as it did in 2005.
+On Sunday, the fast-paced interviews begin in earnest to continue the scouting process.